-Always rest the meat before slicing.
+Always rest the meat before slicing

 Steaks are still cooking when you take them off the grill, and slicing them before the protein strands have time to relax and reabsorb their juices means spilling all of that delicious flavor over your cutting board.
 Be patient and let them rest for 5 to 10 minutes while you cook the vegetables.

-Cut across the grain.
+Cut across the grain

 After the meat has rested, a super important step is to cut across the grain.
-This means cutting perpendicular to the musical fibers that run throughout meat, effectively snapping them.
+This means cutting perpendicular to the musical fibers that run throughout the meat, effectively snapping them.
 Imagine taking scissors to a bunch of taut rubber bands.
 That’s what you’re doing, and that’s what creates tenderness.

-Choose meat from healthy cows.
+Choose meat from healthy cows

 It’s no secret.
 Organically raised, natural beef tastes better than industrial beef.
 When your beef is free from additives and preservatives and the cows eat healthier diets during their lives, the taste of the meat is richer and the texture is better.
 There’s no replacement for it.

 Bring elite flank steak from the Island of Tasmania to your home.
 The purest, leanest Flank Steak is waiting for your favorite fajita recipe.